-The frightening rise of “forever chemicals”—and why they’re more common than you think
+The frightening rise of ‘forever chemicals’—and why they’re more common than you think

 The suit was ultimately settled in 2017 for $670 million, after an eight-year study of tens of thousands of people who had been exposed.
 Based on multiple scientific studies, this review concluded that there was a probable link between exposure to PFOA and six categories of diseases: diagnosed high cholesterol, ulcerative colitis, thyroid disease, testicular cancer, kidney cancer, and pregnancy-induced hypertension.

-Over the past two decades, hundreds of peer-reviewed scientific papers have shown that many PFAS are not only toxic – they also don’t fully break down in the environment and have accumulated in the bodies of people and animals around the world.
+Over the past two decades, hundreds of peer-reviewed scientific papers have shown that many PFAS are not only toxic–they also don’t fully break down in the environment and have accumulated in the bodies of people and animals around the world.
 Some studies have detected PFAS in 99% of people tested.
 Others have found PFAS in wildlife, including polar bears, dolphins, and seals.

 Widespread and persistent

 PFAS are often called “forever chemicals” because they don’t fully degrade.
-They move easily through air and water, can quickly travel long distances and accumulate in sediment, soil and plants.
-They have also been found in dust and food, including eggs, meat, milk, fish, fruits and vegetables.
+They move easily through air and water, can quickly travel long distances, and accumulate in sediment, soil, and plants.
+They have also been found in dust and food, including eggs, meat, milk, fish, fruits, and vegetables.

 In the bodies of humans and animals, PFAS concentrate in various organs, tissues and cells.
 The U.S. National Toxicology Program and Centers for Disease Control and Prevention have confirmed a long list of health risks, including immunotoxicity, testicular and kidney cancer, liver damage, decreased fertility, and thyroid disease.

 Children are even more vulnerable than adults because they can ingest more PFAS relative to their body weight from food and water and through the air.
 Children also put their hands in their mouths more often, and their metabolic and immune systems are less developed.
-Studies show that these chemicals harm children by causing kidney dysfunction, delayed puberty, asthma and altered immune function.
+Studies show that these chemicals harm children by causing kidney dysfunction, delayed puberty, asthma, and altered immune function.

 Researchers have also documented that PFAS exposure reduces the effectiveness of vaccines, which is particularly concerning amid the COVID-19 pandemic.